Yiddishpiel

 Yiddishpiel (combination of "Yiddish" and "spiel" - "play"), is a Yiddish theatre in Tel Aviv, Israel.
 The theatre was established in 1987 at the initiative of former Tel Aviv mayor Shlomo Lahat, Chairman of Mercantile Discount Bank Moshe Noiderfer, and Shmuel Etsyon, who also served as its chairman and artistic director until November 2011, when he was replaced by Sasi Keshet.

-Yiddishpiel's main goals are to commemorate and keep Yiddishkeit alive, as it is an inseparable part of Jewish history, and is used quite broadly across the Jewish population today.
+Yiddishpiel's main goals are to commemorate and keep Yiddishkeit alive.
 The theater has a regular audience, most of which consists of relatively old people.
 The theater's offices are located on Carlebach Road 7, Tel Aviv.

 In 1996, the Knesset approved a bill establishing a national authority for Yiddish and Ladino (Judeo-Spanish) culture, whose role is to create a strong base for the two languages and their cultures in Israel.

 Since its establishment, the theater has performed 42 productions in front of large audiences in Israel and in other countries.
 Throughout the years, the theater has performed in Israeli festivals as well as important foreign festivals and has taken the stage in Wiesbaden, London, Frankfurt, Amsterdam, Vienna, Los Angeles, and Vilnius.